vippsas/vipps-partner/README.md

 ## Partner keys

 As a partner you manage transactions on behalf of Vipps merchants.
-Vipps provide you with _partner keys_, which allows you to use your own API credentials to make API calls on behalf of your merchants (only for the sale units that are linked to you as a partner, though).
+Vipps provides you with _partner keys_, which allows you to use your own API credentials to make API calls on behalf of your merchants (only for the sale units that are linked to you as a partner, though).
 Please note that partner keys can not be used for Vipps Login, here you need to use the merchant's own keys.